 Boca Grande lights up again in the last part of October as the fish return on their trek south following schools of threadfin herring.
 The fall run is much shorter-it might last only a week.
 But there are usually only a few boats fishing, so the action can be red hot.
 But the main event is still each spring, when thousands of these challenging gamefish arrive, as if on schedule, at the tarpon crossroads of the world.

 Big Boca not your speed?
-Try these other tarpon honey holes.
+Try these other tarpon fishing locations.

 If you want to avoid congestion at the pass, there are two prime alternatives for tarpon in the Charlotte Harbor area: the Gulf beaches and Pine Island Sound.